Edictum

 @precondition@postcondition@session_contract@sandbox_contract

-Runtime Contract Objects
+Runtime Rule Objects

-identical to Python-defined contracts
+identical to Python-defined rulesets

 edictum